vladstudio/web2llm/README.md

 # web2llm

-Crawls web pages starting from given URLs, scrapes main content, converts to Markdown, and merges into one file.
-Features automatic content detection, crawl scoping, page limits, exclusions, and GFM table conversion.
+A tiny CLI app that crawls web pages starting from given URLs, scrapes main content, converts to Markdown, and merges into one file.
+Features automatic content detection, crawl scoping, limits, exclusions, and GFM table conversion.

 ## Prerequisites

-*   Node.js and npm installed.
+- Node.js and npm installed.

 ## Installation